 Some common health conditions among Himalayans include:

 - Polycystic kidney disease: PKD is characterized by the development of multiple cysts on a cat's kidneys.
-It's not immediately life-threatening, but should be treated as early as possible in order to prevent the development of new cysts and to reduce the risk of dangerous bacterial infections.
+It's not immediately life-threatening but should be treated as early as possible to prevent the development of new cysts and to reduce the risk of dangerous bacterial infections.

 - Respiratory issues: Because Himalayans have flattened faces, they're more susceptible to certain respiratory problems, like difficulty breathing and swallowing, or inability to perform physical activity.

 - Ringworm: Himalayans' long, thick coats are more difficult to groom, giving them an increased risk of developing ringworm.
 Be sure to carefully check your cat's skin for red, scaly spots during grooming sessions and see your vet ASAP if you suspect a ringworm infection.